-What Does Framing In Photography Mean
+- Introduction To Framing In Photography

 Framing in photography means how you will compose your image.
 Think of the frame as the horizontal or rectangle shape your photographic image resides in.
 This frame is also referred to as landscape or portrait.
 Composition or framing in photography uses many different approaches to direct the viewers attention to the subject matter.